fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_45.jpg)

-Figure 6.45: Output with the lru\_cache function
+Caption: Output with the lru\_cache function

 We can see how the cached version of the function did not execute the code in the second call, but the uncached version did.